angular/angular/adev/src/content/guide/ngmodules/lazy-loading.md

 <docs-code language="shell">

-ng new customer-app --routing
+ng new customer-app --no-standalone --routing

 </docs-code>

-This creates an application called `customer-app` and the `--routing` flag generates a file called `app-routing.module.ts`.
+This creates an application called `customer-app`, `--no-standalone` flag makes the app module-based, and the `--routing` flag generates a file called `app-routing.module.ts`.
 This is one of the files you need for setting up lazy loading for your feature module.
 Navigate into the project by issuing the command `cd customer-app`.

 ### Create a feature module with routing